 The Washington, DC, Volunteer Venture trip is unique for its placement in our nation's capital and thus has a strong focus on the relationship of public policy and urban poverty.
 The trip's focus is on humanizing the faces of homelessness, hunger, and poverty in an urban setting, goals supported by work with organizations such as DC Coalition for the Homeless, DC Central Kitchen, and Food and Friends.
 These excursions provide hands-on volunteer experience and bring students into direct contact with both impoverished persons and those who work alongside them to alleviate hunger and homelessness.

-The Charleston, WV trip offers participating students the opportunity to engage in hands-on service work with impoverished members of the Charleston community.
-Working primarily with the Covenant House, students work on projects that offer direct service to homeless and working poor adults.
+The Charleston, WV trip offers participating students the opportunity to engage in hands-on service work that benefits impoverished members of the Charleston community.
+Working primarily with Habitat for Humanity, students work on active building sites to construct homes for low income families.

-Volunteer Venture: Richmond will focus on issues of youth and healthcare in relation to poverty.
-Service will be focused at a combination of medical and child care centers that range from the Fan Free Clinic to the International Children's hospital, where participants will get to help children recovering from surgery they would not have had access to in their home countries.
+Volunteer Venture: Richmond will focus on issues of education and healthcare in relation to poverty.
+Service will be focused at a combination of medical and child care centers that range from the Fan Free Clinic to Church Hill Activities and Tutoring, where participants will have the opportunity to engage with children through mentoring and recreational activities.
 Discussion during the week will include topics such as the nature of poverty, factors that influence health and the effects of poverty on children.